-Miguel Elias Rojas Naidenoff...married to Mariana Rojas Gamboa; they have a son, Aaron Elias (11/28/15)...despite not watching his first American football game until 2016, won the 2016 Marlins' clubhouse fantasy football league along with co-owners Martín Prado and head athletic trainer Dustin Luepker.
+Married to Mariana Rojas Gamboa; they have a son, Aaron Elias (11/28/15)...Despite not watching his first American football game until 2017, Rojas won the 2017 Marlins' clubhouse fantasy football league along with co-owners Martín Prado and then-head athletic trainer Dustin Luepker.
+His team, Tres Amigos, made a run to the semifinals in 2019 but has yet to return to its 2017 glory.

 Set career highs for games (153), runs scored (44), hits (123), home runs (11), RBI (53) and steals (6)...Had exactly one home run in each of first four Major League seasons entering 2018...First Marlin playing primarily at shortstop to reach 10 home runs since Jose Reyes in 2012 (11)...Prior to 2018, season high for RBI was 26, done in 2017...Named 2018 "Mr. Marlin" award winner by South Florida BBWAA...Recorded first career walk-off hit on March 30 vs. Cubs (single); marked second career walk-off RBI (sac fly on August 26, 2017 vs. San Diego)...Had 10-game hitting streak from April 7-17, batting .350 (14x40) with a double, two home runs, and three RBI...Marked longest hitting streak of career within a single season, and tied for longest career hitting streak spanning multiple years (also, September 25, 2017 to April 1, 2018)...
 Had first career multi-HR game on May 20 at Atlanta.